jhrrsn/The-Slow-Knife/The-Slow-Knife.md

 So that's the cards.
 But Jack! you cry, You can't just mail me ninety loose cards, you maniac!

+(alt text: A mockup of a small red box, holdable in one hand, with the Slow Knife title and cover artwork on the front.
+Three silhouetted figures carouse around a table while above, a pair of looming hands hold menacing strings tied to the trio below.)
 The Slow Knife, card box mockup

 Oh yeah, there's also a box!
 A nice two-piece container to keep all your cards safe.
 Again, also produced with recycled paper, renewable energy and non-toxic inks.